JudgeGregg/sphinxwiki/content/pages/Security.rst

 #.
 Begin by filing a ticket which does not describe the issue and simply says 'security issue, description pending' and has the 'security' keyword.

 #.
 Unfortunately, we are not aware of a way to securely transmit our code to our public continuous integration systems and our code review process on Github without making the branch public.
-To minimize the time that this branch is available, perform some notifications f.html via private email.
+To minimize the time that this branch is available, perform some notifications first via private email.

   #.
 Try to find a reviewer ahead of time; agree upon a time to do the review, and push your code up such that continuous integration will be roughly complete by the time they're looking at it (roughly an hour in advance).